 Unlike other over-the-counter supplements in the menopause relief category that mostly contain herbs or soy, Amberen is a proprietary blend of naturally occurring key intermediate metabolites such as salts of dicarboxylic acids (succinates and fumarates, components of Krebs cycle found in all living organisms ), amino acids, minerals and vitamin E that are the result of 45 years of rigorous research and clinical testing published in peer-reviewed journals.
 Lunada Biomedical, the maker of Amberen, owns the U.S. patents for the manufacturing technology of the main ingredients.

-Amberen’s safety and efficacy is confirmed by three randomized, double-blind, placebo-controlled, clinical trials on menopausal and perimenopausal women and decades of testing.
+Amberen’s safety and efficacy is supported by three randomized, double-blind, placebo-controlled, clinical trials on menopausal and perimenopausal women and decades of testing.*

 The Amberen daily regimen (also called the Amberen serving) consists of two small, easy-to-swallow gelatin capsules, one orange and one white, which should be taken once a day after breakfast.

 Here is more detailed information on each active ingredient.

 - fast absorption: as naturally occurring molecules, succinates and their derivatives quickly and easily cross biological membranes.